jhar3ll/pet_tasker/notes.md

--Enter more new pet info or -select from current pets
+-Enter more new pet info or -select from current pets if new, form if existing, dropdown

--add new task or -delete task(s) and view tasks
+-add new task or -edit/view/delete tasks